Happy Father Day Gift

 8. Wash His Car

-If you have the materials, and he isn’t too particular about how it’s done, you could give his car a bath.
+If you have the materials, and he isn’t too particular about how it’s done, you could wash his car.

 9. Surprise Dad

-While we are on the topic of chores, how about mowing the lawn?
+While we are doing chores, how about trimming some bushes?
 Or pulling weeds?
 (Make sure the kids know which are weeds and which are flowers!!)
-You could even have the kids pick up, ahem, after the dog.
-It’s a stinky job, and Dad would sure appreciate not having to do it.
+You could even have the kids pick up after the dog.
+It’s a stinky job, and Dad would appreciate not having to do it.

 10. Play Time-Epic Battle

 Leave one Nerf gun and a handful of darts by the front door.
-Include a note luring him into an epic battle.
+Please include a note luring him into an epic battle.
 When he walks in the door, game on!

 11. Water Balloon Party